abutcher/sa-key-rotation/README.md

 # Service Account Signer Key Rotation

+This repository contains notes on rotating the bound service account signing key used by an OpenShift cluster.

+## Notes

 The OIDC issuer contains a `"keys.json"` key set which includes the public service Account signing key and information about the key such as the algorithm used to generate the key, etc. Third party integrations that want to verify the bound tokens issued by the service account signer will use the public keys defined in this key set file.
 Our replacement public key will need to be added to this key set file within our OIDC issuer so that third parties can verify bound tokens issued by the new private key.

 ```json